Rooftoptek/Rooftop-SDK-Android/docs/04 - users.md

 To start using Facebook with Rooftop, you need to:

 1. [Set up a Facebook app](https://developers.facebook.com/apps), if you haven't already.
-2. Add your application's Facebook Application ID on your Rooftop application's settings page.
+2. Add your application's Facebook Application ID on your Rooftop application's settings page at [Console](https://console.rftp.io).
+To do this, go to your Rooftop Application -> Settings -> Authentication -> Facebook.
+Enter your Facebook Application ID (other fields are optional) and switch on the Facebook authentication toggle button.
-3. Follow Facebook's instructions for [getting started with the Facebook SDK](https://developers.facebook.com/docs/android/getting-started) to create an app linked to the Facebook SDK.
-Once you get to Step 6, stop after linking the Facebook SDK project and configuring the Facebook app ID.
-You can use our guide to attach your Rooftop users to Facebook accounts when logging in.
-4. Add url for repositories in project-level build.gradle file:
+3. Add url for repositories in project-level build.gradle file:
 `maven { url 'https://raw.githubusercontent.com/Rooftoptek/RooftopFacebookUtils-Android/0.5.0/releases/' }`
-5. Add `compile(group: 'io.rftp', name: 'rooftopfacebookutils', version: '0.5.0')` to your Gradle dependencies.
+4. Add `compile(group: 'io.rftp', name: 'rooftopfacebookutils', version: '0.5.0')` to your Gradle dependencies.
-6. Add the following where you initialize the Rooftop SDK in your `Application.onCreate()`:
+5. Add the following where you initialize the Rooftop SDK in your `Application.onCreate()`:

   ```java
   RooftopFacebookUtils.initialize(context);